willaguiar/ASC_and_heat_transport/README.md

-# Antarctic Slope Current (ASC) control on cross-slope ehat transport
+# Antarctic Slope Current (ASC) control on cross-slope heat transport

 A collaborative project to investigate the relationship between ASC variability (spatial and temporal) and cross-slope heat transport variability.
 This will use ACCESS-OM2-01 IAF output.